turingschool/backend-curriculum-site/module3/lessons/intro_to_background_workers.md

 `rails generate sidekiq:job mood_sender`

-This will generate your job class within a directory called `jobs`:
+This will generate your job class within a directory called `sidekiq`:

 ```
 class MoodSenderJob